plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 Since Plone 3 there have been several breaking changes relating to content type icon rendering.

-**Plone 3**
+### Plone 3

-Content type icons where rendered as HTML tags, which were rendered with methods from plone.app.layout.icon ...:
+Content type icons where rendered as HTML tags, which were rendered with methods from `plone.app.layout.icon`.

 ```html
 <span class="contenttype-document summary">